huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * Half your problems are just your mind making minor things seem like major things: What am I over-emphasizing right now?
 * How long will I put off what I am capable of doing just to continue what I am comfortable doing?
 * If everything were to stay the same, what’s the one tiny change that would have the greatest positive impact in my life?
-* What am I not achieving simply because I haven’t asked?
+* What am I not achieving simply because I haven't asked?
 * If I hired the best CEO in the world to be the CEO of my life, what actions would be on their 100-day plan?
 * Am I being the type of person who could achieve my goals?
 Why or why not?
 * Who do I still owe an apology?
 Can I make one in the next 5 minutes?